MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/Azure-Data-Lake-Enhanced-Metadata.md

 ## Changes to metadata
 Metadata in Finance and Operations can change with new software updates.
 A developer may add a new field to an existing table or an Entity.
-In some less frequent cases, they may remove a field from a table or perhaps change the data type of an existing field.
+In some less frequent cases, she may remove a field from a table or perhaps change the data type of an existing field.

 When a table or Entity structure changes, consuming applications may need to change.
 This is especially the case when a field is removed from a table or an Entity.
 Export to Data lake feature is designed to minimize the downstream impact while reflecting metadata changes in the lake.
 Let’s understand how metadata changes are reflected in the Data lake.

 > [!NOTE]
 >
 > There are built-in governance processes and developer tools within Finance and Operations where such changes and the resulting impact is highlighted to the developer.
-However, when your users are consuming data in the lake, say, by authoring and running a PowerBI report, governance mechanisms and tools built into Finance and Operations have little impact.
+However, your users consuming data in the lake, say, by authoring and running a PowerBI report, may not be aware of changes in Finance and Operations.

 ## when a new field is added

 When a new field is added to a table, metadata files in the lake are updated to reflect the change.
 All the records in the CSV files with newly added data contains the new field.
-If a CSV file is not modified or now new rows are added, the file does not contain the newly added field.
+If a CSV file is not modified or no new rows are added, the file does not contain the newly added field.
+This behavior is adopted to minimize the data writes to the lake.
+Most data pipeline tools, especially the ones that understand the CDM standard, are able to support a feature known as "Schema drift" that can adapt to changes.

-The system may also repopulate the entire table folder (all the CSV files) in case the data structure change is destructive.
-For an example, in case a field is removed from a table in a Finance and Operations app, a rare but more destructive scenario, the entire table folder is repopulated.
-Whereas when a new field is added, all the data files are not repopulated.
-Only the data files that contain changed rows are updated to include the new field.
-Because many consuming tools can work with newly added data fields (a feature called *schema drift*) the system does not repopulate the entire folder.
+The system may repopulate the entire table folder (all the CSV files) in case the data structure change is destructive.
+For an example, in case a field is removed from a table in a Finance and Operations app, a rare but more destructive scenario, the entire table folder is repopulated along with the updated metadata.
+Desctrucive changes may require changes to downstream reports especially if the report is expecting the removed data field.